thradams/cake/manual.md

 number(s): `//lint 35`, `// lint 35`, or `/* lint 81 */`.
 An unnecessary
 suppression is flagged with warning 59.

+**`-ignore-lint`**
+Treat `lint` comments as plain comments: they suppress nothing and are not checked by warning 59.
+Useful to see every diagnostic a file would report.

 ### 4.4 Target Options